 The current Rolex Explorer which we know today retains that history and as you will read, is still as desirable today as when it was first released in 1953.

 At first glance, we can see why the current Rolex Explorer has immediate appeal.
 Its larger case size of 39mm reaches a wider audience and appeals to those who may have found the previous 36mm too small aesthetically for their wrist.

 That being said, it will attract a life-long 36mm case owner, particularly as the watch doesn’t feature a deep case.

 The specifications of the Rolex Explorer boasts enviable qualities.

 The 39mm case is produced in Rolex Oystersteel.
 The monobloc middle case with screw down case back can only be operated by the Rolex tool.
-Not forgetting a Twinlock double waterproofness system incorporated into the screw down winding crown.
+Not forgetting a Twinlock double waterproofness system incorporated into the screw down twin-lock winding crown.

 If you enjoy swimming you can confidently wear your Rolex Explorer as it can take you to a depth of 100 meters (330ft).
 Rolex test all of their watches under extreme conditions.

 The crystal is virtually scratch resistant sapphire too, complete with a polished bezel in keeping with the design of the watch.